 - How have you increased revenues/lowered expenses for previous companies you worked for?

 - How do you like to communicate financial results to key stakeholders?

 - What approach would you take to leading and motivating a team?

 Many SMBs initially choose to save money by maintaining a hands-on approach to managing their own finances.
-However, as the business grows and accounting needs become more complex, it often becomes necessary to hire a financial controller to manage the ledgers and ensure full compliance.
+However, as the business grows and accounting needs become more complex, it becomes necessary to hire a financial controller to manage the ledgers and ensure full compliance.
 If your business is experiencing any of the following, it’s time to consider hiring a controller:

 At Paro, we leverage our proprietary AI technology to build flexible, focused teams of remote experts that help companies solve problems and drive growth.
-Our laser focus on finance allows us to quickly identify experts across the U.S. with the right mix of skills, credentials, and experience to achieve each company’s specific goals.
+Our laser focus on finance allows us to quickly identify experts across the U.S. with the right mix of skills, credentials and experience to achieve each company’s specific goals.
 Request a consultation and get one step closer to gaining the financial controller leadership you need.